-Despite droughts, the recession and natural disasters, California’s urban population continues to grow.
+Despite droughts, recession and natural disasters, California’s urban population continues to grow.

 This population growth means increasing demand for water by urban areas—home to most of California’s population [see also Agricultural Conservation].
-As of 2012, seven of the most populated urbanized areas in the United States were in California.
+As of 2021, three of the nation’s 10 most populated cities are in California.

 Major ongoing challenges to urban water supplies include: